 Disabled military service members have access to both Social Security Disability Insurance (SSDI) and Veterans Affairs benefits like Compensation or Pension.

-In fact, the Social Security Administration (SSA) offers members of the armed forces an expedited process: If your disabling injury occurred while serving in active military service on or after October 1, 2001, you are eligible to apply for this fast-tracked process.
+In fact, the Social Security Administration (SSA) offers members of the armed forces an expedited process.
+If your disabling injury occurred while serving in active military service on or after October 1, 2001, you’re eligible to apply for this fast-tracked process.

 In addition, the Department of Veterans Affairs offers disability benefits independently from the SSA.
-They both require separate applications and do not necessarily cancel each other out.
+They both require separate applications and don’t necessarily cancel each other out.

 There are multiple types of benefits available for veterans through both SSA and Veterans Affairs.
-Some of those benefits do not look at your income level at all but look instead at your military service and type of disability.
+Some of those benefits don’t look at your income level at all.
+They look at your military service and type of disability.

-Others like Non-service Connected/Pension benefits do take your income into consideration.
-When applying for benefits that require low income for eligibility, you may receive benefits from one organization and not another.
+Others, like Non-service Connected/Pension benefits, do take consider your income.
+When applying for benefits that require you have low income, you may receive benefits from one organization and not another.

 Legal Help for Veterans Seeking Disability Benefits:

 As a Vietnam Veteran and former United States Marine Corps officer, I take veterans benefits very seriously and want to help in any way I can.
-My law firm in Memphis offers a discount to men and women who have served or are currently serving with the military.
+We fight for you as if you’re our own family.
+And we don’t make a cent unless you do.

 We can manage your Social Security appeals process so that you get the compensation you need to help with your disability.